Mainland or Free Zone EAU: Which structure to choose?

 mainland: direct access to the Emirati market

 A mainland company is registered by the Department of Economic Development (DED) of an emirate.
-It operates without restriction on the local UAE market and internationally.
-Since December 2020, it allows 100% foreign ownership of most activities, without the need for a local partner.
+It operates without restriction in the local UAE market and internationally.
+Since December 2020, it has authorised foreign ownership of 100% for most activities, without requiring a local partner.

-Example: a construction company targeting public contracts or a consulting firm focused on local clients would prefer this structure.
-It is subject to a 9% tax on annual net profits in excess of AED 375,000 (irrespective of sales).
-A physical office is required, with visas issued according to the surface area of the premises (generally 1 visa per 100-120 sq. ft. in Dubai).
+For example: a construction company targeting public contracts or a consultancy firm focusing on local clients will prefer this structure.
+It is subject to a tax of 9% on annual net profits in excess of AED 375,000 (regardless of turnover).
+A physical office is required, with visas issued according to the surface area of the premises (generally 1 visa per 100-120 square feet in Dubai).

 The free zone company: an international gateway

-A free zone company is established in a free zone with its own regulations.
+A free zone company establishes itself in a free zone with its own regulations.
 Each zone targets a specific sector: international trade, technology or finance.
-For example, the Dubai International Financial Center (DIFC) attracts banks, while Jebel Ali Free Zone (JAFZA) is suitable for logistics companies.
+For example, the Dubai International Financial Centre (DIFC) attracts banks, while Jebel Ali Free Zone (JAFZA) is ideal for logistics companies.

-Advantages: 100% foreign ownership, tax exemptions (under certain conditions) and free repatriation of profits.
-On the other hand, it cannot sell directly on the local market without a distributor or sales partner.
-Costs vary according to zone, with flexible options (virtual offices, flexi-desks).
+Advantages: 100% foreign ownership, tax exemptions (subject to conditions) and free repatriation of profits.
+On the other hand, it cannot sell directly on the local market without a distributor or commercial partner.
+Costs vary by zone, with flexible options (virtual offices, flexi-desks).
 Suitable for a tech start-up or a raw materials exporter.

 Why consult Clemenceaugroup?
 The choice depends on your strategy.
-The mainland company is essential for the local market and public procurement, while the free zone optimizes tax advantages for international activities.
+The mainland company is essential for the local market and public procurement, while the free zone optimises tax advantages for international activities.
 Regulations are changing: a local expert guarantees an informed decision.
-Clemenceaugroup assists entrepreneurs in this process, from creation to visas.
+Clemenceaugroup supports entrepreneurs in this process, from creation to visas.

 CLEMENCEAU GROUP